-Avoid Trashcan Bags Static — I don't know about you, but I hated the static cling of the trash bags when I placed them in the can.
-To AVOID it, open the bag in the opposite direction of its foldings and give it a good shake or two while holding it open, AND place the bag in the trash can while also keeping the bag opened in the opposite direction of its foldings!
-(The drawstrings will be on the sides, rather than the middle).
+Avoid Trashcan Bags Static — I don't know about you, but I used to hate the static cling of the trash bags when I placed them in the can.
+Not Anymore!
+To AVOID it, open the bag in the opposite direction of its folding and give it a good shake or two while holding it open, AND place the bag in the trash can while also keeping the bag opened in the opposite direction of its folding!
+(The drawstrings will most likely be now on the sides, rather than the middle).

 What do you think?

 Do you have some hacks of your own you'll like to share?
 I'd love to hear from you on the comments!

 Other Posts From my Blog You Will Enjoy:

 • Prepare Your Own Foam Soap

 • The Day I Stopped Buying Febreze & Dryer Sheets